Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsubsection{Analytic Mean-Field Wrapper}

-Broadly speaking, analytic mean-field environments must implement: \begin{enumerate} \item a single state step function, which adds idiosyncratic noise to the deterministic next state and returns the next state indices as well as their probabilities; \item an aggregate observation function, which returns the common observation of the aggregate state; \item and a reset function, which determines the exact initial mean-field distribution. \end{enumerate} Given these functions, the generic environment analytic mean-field update wrapper handles updating the entire mean-field distribution (which involves computing $\mathbf{A^\top \boldsymbol{\mu}}$), calculating expectations over next states (such as $\mathbf{Av}$, for example) and returning the reward matrix $\mathbf{R}$.
+Broadly speaking, analytic mean-field environments must implement: \begin{enumerate} \item a single state step function, which adds idiosyncratic noise to the deterministic next state (e.g. $s_{t+1} = T(s_t, a_t, \mu_t, z_t) + \epsilon_t$, where $\epsilon_t$ might be normally distributed noise) and returns the next state indices as well as their probabilities; \item an aggregate observation function $\mathcal{U}(\mu_t, z_t)$, which returns the common observation of the aggregate state; \item and a reset function, which determines the exact initial mean-field distribution $\mu_0 \sim p_{\mu_0}$. \end{enumerate} Given these functions, the generic environment analytic mean-field update wrapper handles updating the entire mean-field distribution (which involves computing $\mathbf{A^\top \boldsymbol{\mu}}$), calculating expectations over next states (such as $\mathbf{Av}$, for example) and returning the reward matrix $\mathbf{R}$.

-Rather than constructing or storing $\mathbf{A}$, we implement the associated matrix–vector products ---the analytic mean-field update and expectation operators--- in functional form, with the mean-field distribution, policy, vector to be pre-multipled by, and common noise as inputs.
-This avoids materialising the transition operator altogether, reducing memory requirements from $O(|\mathcal{S}|^2)$ to $O(|\mathcal{S}| + |\mathcal{S}| \times |\mathcal{A}| + |\mathcal{Z}|)$, which is linear in the number of states.
-This is much more efficient in practice, since in many applications (such as two-dimensional physical spaces and macroeconomic models) the transition kernel $\mathcal{T}(s' \mid s, \mu, z)$ is sparse, inducing a highly sparse transition operator $\mathbf{A}$, while the action space is much smaller than the state space ($|\mathcal{A}| \ll |\mathcal{S}|$).
+Rather than constructing or storing $\mathbf{A}$, we implement the associated matrix–vector products (the analytic mean-field update and expectation) in functional form, with the mean-field distribution, policy, vector to be pre-multiplied by, and common noise as inputs.
+This avoids materialising the transition matrices altogether, reducing memory requirements from $|\mathcal{S}|^2)$ to $O(|\mathcal{S}| + |\mathcal{S}||\mathcal{A}|)$, which is linear in the number of states.
+This is much more efficient in practice, since in many applications (such as two-dimensional physical spaces and macroeconomic models) the transition kernel $\mathcal{T}(s' \mid s, a, \mu, z)$ is sparse, inducing a sparse transition matrix $\mathbf{A}$, while the action space is much smaller than the state space ($|\mathcal{A}| \ll |\mathcal{S}|$).

-\paragraph{Mean-field sequence} The pseudo-code for generating the mean-field sequence for a analytic mean-field environment is presented in Algorithm \ref{alg: benchmark_pushforward_mf_sequence}; ``analytic mean-field'' represents the functional form of pre-multiplying by the $\mathbf{A^\top}$ matrix.
+\paragraph{Mean-field sequence} The pseudocode for generating the mean-field sequence for an analytic mean-field environment is presented in Algorithm \ref{alg: benchmark_pushforward_mf_sequence}; ``analytic mean-field'' represents the functional form of pre-multiplying by the $\mathbf{A^\top}$ matrix.